release-engineering/Sync2Jira/docs/source/config-file.rst

         :Overwrite: Setting this to :code:`True` will ensure that Upstream (GitHub or Pagure) values will overwrite downstream ones (i.e. if its empty upstream it'll be empty downstream)
         :CUSTOM_TRANSITION: Setting this value will get Sync2Jira to automatially transition downstream tickets once their upstream counterparts get closed.
 Set this to whatever 'closed' means downstream.

+* You can add your projects here.
+The 'project' field is associated with downstream JIRA projects, and 'component' with downstream components
+  You can add the following to the :code:`pr_updates` array:

+    * :code:`{'merge_transition': 'CUSTOM_TRANSITION'}`
+        * Sync when upstream PR gets merged.
+Attempts to transition JIRA ticket to CUSTOM_TRANSITION on upstream merge
+    * :code:`{'link_transition': 'CUSTOM_TRANSITION'}`
+        * Sync when upstream PR gets linked.
+Attempts to transition JIRA ticket to CUSTOM_TRANSITION on upstream link

 * You can add the following to the mapping array.
 This array will map an upstream field to the downstream counterpart with XXX replaced.